nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `find tasks Homework Assignment`<br>
   Returns Any tasks with words containing `Homework`, `homework`, `Assignment`, or `assignment` in their names.

+Finding all tasks containing a certain tag
+* Finds tasks which has tags of given keywords attached to it.<br>
+* Format: `find tags KEYWORD [MORE_KEYWORDS]`

+> * The search is not case sensitive.
+> * Only full words will be matched.
+> * Only tags matching the EXACT keyword will be returned.

+Examples:
+* `find tags CS2103`<br>
+  Returns Any tasks containing the tag `CS2103` or `cs2103` but not `CS2103T` or `CS2103 Project`.

+Finding all tasks which has deadlines falling within certain dates
+* Finds tasks which has due dates falling between the specified range.<br>
+* Format: `find date STARTING_DATE ENDING_DATE`

+> Date must be in the form `d MMM yyyy`, `d-MM-yyyy` or `d/MM/yyyy`

+Examples:
+`find dates 1 Oct 2016 31 Oct 2016`
+  Returns Any tasks which has due dates falling in between 1st October 2016 and 31st October 2016.
+`find dates 1-11-2016 31-12-2016`
+  Returns Any tasks which has due dates falling in between 1st November 2016 and 31st December 2016.

 #### Deleting a task: `delete`
 Deletes the selected task from Lifekeeper.
 Irreversible.<br>